Jazqa/kwin-quarter-tiling/README.md

 - Move or clone to ~/.local/share/kwin/scripts and enable the script via KWin Scripts

 ## Help
-- In case Meta+F is not working, go to settings -> shortcuts -> global shortcuts -> kwin and search for "Float", bind a shortcut for the action "Float On/Off"
+- ** To bind shortcuts go to settings -> shortcuts -> global shortcuts -> kwin and search for "Quarter" to find all the script specific shortcuts!**
 - In case of trouble, restart the script by disabling it and enabling it again via KWin Scripts
 - To adjust gapsize, edit /contents/code/main.js, find var gap and change the integer
 - To disable borders, edit /contents/code/main.js, find var noBorders and change the boolean